Chukoto/managender/README.md

-*This is the base of my application named "wyvez" *This is a kind of test coding application.
+*This is the base of my application named "wyvez"
+<br>*This is a kind of test coding application.
-*wyvez URL is here github.com/Chukoto/wyvez
+<br>*wyvez URL is here https://github.com/Chukoto/wyvez

 # テーブル設計